monster-js/monster-js/docs/store/subscriptions.md

 ## 4. Benefits of Subscriptions

 * **Reactivity**: Subscriptions allow you to automatically update your application whenever the state changes, ensuring your UI is always in sync with the store.
-* **Efficiency**: The subscription mechanism ensures that your components are only re-rendered when the relevant state or selector changes, improving performance.
+* **Efficiency**: The subscription mechanism ensures that your components are only recalculated when the relevant state or selector changes, improving performance.
 * **Centralized Logic**: Subscriptions provide a centralized way to handle state changes, keeping your components clean and focused on their UI logic.

 ## Conclusion